sohail-aspose/groupdocs-blog/content/Groupdocs.Blog/2021-12-16-convert-source-code-to-pdf-in-java/index.md

 draft: false
 url: /2021/12/16/convert-source-code-to-pdf-in-java/
 author: 'Shoaib Khan'
 summary: 'If you want to share your code snippets, you can convert them into PDF format.
 In this article, we will discuss **how to convert Java, Python, C++, PHP source code to PDF** format within Java application.
-Additionally, we will also learn to password-protect the converted PDF files.
+Additionally, we will also learn to password-protect the converted PDF files.'

-The following topics are discussed in this article:

-*   Source Code Conversion Java API
-*   Java to PDF using Java
-*   Python to PDF using Java
-*   PHP to PDF - Protect the PDF file'
 tags: ['Convert Source Code to PDF in Java', 'Java to PDF', 'PHP to PDF', 'Python Code to PDF', 'Source Code to PDF']
 categories: ['GroupDocs.Viewer Product Family']
 ---